 Final Repaired Product

-The final coating thickness for this repair shall be agreed upon between the galvanizer and the purchaser, and is generally in the 1 to 2 mil range.
-The thickness shall be measured by any of the methods in ASTM A 123/A 123M that are non-destructive.
+The final coating thickness for this repair must meet the specification requirement for the material category of the steel part being repaired with a maximum thickness of 4 mils (100 µm).
+The thickness should be measured by any of the methods in A123/A123M that are non-destructive.
 Zinc-based solder products closely match the surrounding zinc and blend in well with the existing coating appearance.